 Financial sector legislation in South Africa aligns with international best practice through the accords of international bodies such as the Bank of International Settlements ("BIS"); the International Organization of Securities Commissions; and the International Association of Insurance Supervisors.
-Banks, and bank controlling companies, in South Africa are governed by various Acts and legislation, most significantly the Banks Act.
+Banks in South Africa are governed by various Acts and legislation, most significantly the Banks Act.